-- Over 92% of final-year Economics students who completed the 2019 National Student Survey were satisfied with the overall quality of their course. - Our staff advise organisations including the Bank of England, HM Treasury, the Home Office, the Department for Environment, Food & Rural Affairs (Defra), the European Central Bank, the World Bank, the Asian Development Bank, and the International Monetary Fund. - Over 92% of Economics graduates who responded to the most recent national survey of graduate destinations were in work or further study within six months (DLHE 2017). - Spend a year working in industry.
+- Of final-year Economics students who completed the 2020 National Student Survey, 94% were satisfied with the quality of their course, placing Kent in the top 5 nationally. - Our staff advise organisations including the Bank of England, HM Treasury, the Home Office, the Department for Environment, Food & Rural Affairs (Defra), the European Central Bank, the World Bank, the

+Asian Development Bank, and the International Monetary Fund.

+- Spend a year working in industry.
 Recent destinations include: the Bank of England, the Government Economic Service, Deloitte and PwC. - Our employability team offers advice for year in industry and post-graduation employment issues.